Mastering Revit Materials

 Atos Supercomputer

-The BullSequana XH3000 supercomputer from Atos was part of a project we did for Global Technia.
+The BullSequana XH3000 supercomputer from Atos had been requested by Global Technia.
 We created custom texture images because there is no way to achieve any realism without them.
 We made separate materials and images for each side of the supercomputer.

 Conclusion